 Elastic chain breaks

 If the elastic chain breaks, this is not an orthodontic emergency.
-Please call our office when we reopen to schedule an appointment.
+This can wait until your next appointment.

 A Wire is Poking